 Ergonomics is more than just a way to relieve back pain.
 Understanding the three different types provides greater insight into the complex work environment of the modern, mature factory floor.

 Leading manufacturers are prioritizing ergonomics and rearranging their workplace and their relationships with their workers.
-By doing this, they gain increased worker satisfaction, quality, and efficiency, and ultimately, a greater bottom line.
+By doing this, they gain increased worker satisfaction, quality, and efficiency.
+Ultimately, manufacturers achieve a greater bottom line.